Dolores's interest in fashion history dates from her teenage years when vintage apparel was widely available in thrift

 Historical Dress of the American West

-The clothing of women in the historic American West encompasses a wide variety of style construction and materials, depending on climate, ethnic tradition, socioeconomic status, and availability of materials.
+The clothing of women in the historic American West encompasses a wide variety of styles, construction, and materials, depending on climate, ethnic tradition, socioeconomic status, and availability of materials.

 The type of garments women wore also depended on occasion.
 Everyday clothing needed to be simple for ease of movement while working, as well as tough and durable.
 Most women in the Old West (as well as everywhere else) owned far fewer garments than modern women.
 Clothing was handmade, and resources were limited.
 Special occasions called for garments made of finer materials, more complicated construction, and embellishments.

 The type of clothing women wore also varied due to climate, from the harsh winds of the prairie to the cold winters of the Rocky Mountains, from the wide daily temperature fluctuations of desert regions to the moist Pacific Northwest.

 There was no single Western style in the vast area that stretched from the Mississippi River to the Pacific Ocean and from Canada to Mexico.
 Between 1830–1900, the American West was home to a wide diversity of indigenous nations and tribes, Spanish speaking people of the Southwest, Chinese and European immigrants, African Americans, and white Americans from the East.
 As people adapted to changing circumstances and resources, clothing changed with white women wearing fringed buckskin and indigenous women wearing Victorian garments.

 Indigenous Peoples of the Americas